The Amorous Dentist

 The Amorous Dentist is a 1983 Australian television film which was the second of four telemovies called Verdict produced by the ABC dramatising real cases (the others being The Dean Case, Who Killed Hannah Jane?, and The Schippan Mystery).
+It is based on the case of Dr Louis Bertrand.

 Premise

 In 1865, Sydney-based dentist Dr Louis Bertrand falls in love with a patient's wife.
 When the patient dies he is arrested for murder.